 Another popular day course on Mindfulness and Christian Spirituality with Revd Tim Stead

-We are delighted to welcome Tim back for another Saturday workshop in May.
+We are delighted to welcome Tim back for another Saturday workshop.

 These workshops are a great opportunity to stop, reflect, learn, and develop tools that help us ‘practise the present moment’ and ‘practise the presence of God’.